rsksmart/rif-identity.js/packages/rif-id-daf/README.md

 For a better developer experience the extension also provides BIP-44 support.
 Use mnemonic phrase instead of hex keys.

 To use this interface we provide:
-1. Extension for `daf` `Entities` ORM type, adding two fields to de `Identity` type: seed and last derivation - inheritance used here.
+1. New ORM Entity: `Seed`.
+Now used to store one single mnemonic.
-2. Extension for `daf` `Key Store` enabling to store a seed - inheritance used here
+2. `SeedStore` class - interface to store a seed
-3. Extension for `daf-libsodium` and `daf-react-native-libsodium` `Key Management System` enabling to create identities with a stored seed - wrapper used here
+3. `RIFIdKeyManagementSystem` class - wrapper for a `daf` `AbstractKeyManagementSystem` - responsible for creating private keys derived from the mnemonic's seed.
-4. Extension for `daf-ethr-did` `IdentityProvider` that is responsible for correct derivation and flag las derivation performed done - class override used here.
+4. `RIFIdentityProvider` class - Extension for `daf` `IdentityProvider` enabling to import a mnemonic

 All this modules can be plugged to uPort agent as explained in [usage](#usage) to provide uPort agent of this capabilities.